kalina-kalina/capstone_project/README.md

 My code is split into separated notebooks to keep is as clear and readable as possible.

-My project's steps:
+The steps of my project are the following:

-1. Data cleaning and preparing: <a href="https://github.com/kalina-kalina/perfumes_ratings/blob/master/01%20-%20Data%20cleaning%20and%20preparation.ipynb" target="_blank">notebook</a>
+1. Data cleaning: <a href="https://github.com/kalina-kalina/perfumes_ratings/blob/master/01%20-%20Data%20cleaning%20and%20preparation.ipynb" target="_blank">notebook</a>

 The biggest issues:
-* correct understanding the data and the way it was collected
+* correctly understanding the data and the way it was collected
 * unifying all variables
 * deciding which variables are valuable

 2. Modelling: <a href="https://github.com/kalina-kalina/perfumes_ratings/blob/master/02%20-%20Modelling.ipynb" target="_blank">notebook</a>

 The biggest issues:
-* checking a multicolinearity
+* checking multicolinearity
 * models understanding

-3. "TO BE CONTINUATED"
+3. "TO BE CONTINUED"

 ***